Greenish warbler: Subspecies and evolution

 The groups' origin lies probably in the Himalayan region, where trochiloides is found.
 This taxon is close to the parapatric obscuratus, and to plumbeitarsus which is geographically separated from obscuratus; they all can (and in the case of the former two do naturally) hybridize.
-P. t. plumbeitarsus is often split as distinct species, as it does not hybridize with viridianus in the narrow zone in the western Sayan Mountains where their ranges overlap.
+P. t. plumbeitarsus is often split as distinct species, as it does not hybridize with viridanus in the narrow zone in the western Sayan Mountains where their ranges overlap.

 But phylogenetically, the western taxa are even more distinct.
-However, there is some gene flow between trochiloides and viridianus also, with their hybrids being especially common in Baltistan; which are now considered as a distinct subspecies ludlowi.
-The green warbler P. nitidus, now considered as a distinct species, is a mountain isolate that diverged from ancestral viridianus.
+However, there is some gene flow between trochiloides and viridanus also, with their hybrids being especially common in Baltistan; which are now considered as a distinct subspecies ludlowi.
+The green warbler P. nitidus, now considered as a distinct species, is a mountain isolate that diverged from ancestral viridanus.

 Song structure differs mainly between greenish warbler and two-barred warbler, which was formerly considered conspecific.
 The former has a fairly uniform, long, and warbling song.
 Around the Himalayas, song structure is similar, but songs are generally shorter.
 Two-barred warbler, on the other hand, has a long song that can be clearly divided into a warbling part, followed by a series of up- and downslurred notes.
 The songs of obscuratus and ludlowi, are short, but contain the downslur elements too; in the latter, they uniquely appear at the start of the song.